floratos-lab/hipc-dashboard-pipeline/README.md

 As a convenience for easy data inspection, CSV versions of the files are also created and placed in subdirectories "../submissions/hipc_gene_csv" and "../submissions/hipc_ctf_csv".

 ### Log files
 An additional directory, "../logfiles" is created relative to the ./src directory.
-After the script has run, this directory contains a number of files tracing the data transformations and final summary data.
+After the script has run, this directory contains a number of files tracing the data transformations and final summary data, as well as "recreated_template" files that represent the "HIPC Dashboard.xlsx" sheets after all transformations.